MrRio/vtop/README.md

 This loads the theme file in themes/ with the same name.
 Make your own and send me a Pull Request :)

-You could add this to your aliases if you'd like to remember it.
+You could add this to your aliases if you'd like to use it always.

 ```
 alias vtop="vtop --theme brew"